psevestre/openid-fapi/Financial_API_Grant_Management.md

 `grant_id`: string value identifying an individual grant managed by a particular authorization server for a certain client and a certain resource owner.
 The `grant_id` value MUST be unique in the context of the authorization server that issued it.

+Note: a client (as logical entity) MAY use multiple client ids to deliver its service across different platforms, e.g. apps for iOS and Android and a Web App.
+It is RECOMMENDED that the AS supports sharing of grants among client ids belonging to the same client.
+Sector identifier URIs as defined in [@!OpenID.Registration] is one option to group client ids under single administrative control.

 `grant_management_mode`: string value controlling the way the authorization server shall handle the grant when processing an authorization request.
 This specification defines the following `grant_management_mode` values:

 * `create`: the authorization server will create a fresh grant irrespective of any pre-existing grant for the client identified by the `client_id` in the autorization request and the resource owner identified by the user authentication (including Single SignOn).
 The authorization server will provide the client with the `grant_id` of the new grant in the corresponding token response.